Safety in sports grounds

 Chelsea, Fulham and Queens Park Rangers (QPR) Football Clubs currently hold general safety certificates issued by Hammersmith & Fulham Council.

-- Stamford Bridge Chelsea FC General Safety Certificate November 2018 (pdf 220KB)
+- Stamford Bridge Chelsea FC General Safety Certificate June 2020 (pdf 222KB)

-- Craven Cottage Fulham FC General Safety Certificate August 2018 (pdf 32KB)
+- Craven Cottage Fulham FC General Safety Certificate June 2020 (pdf 312KB)

 - Loftus Road QPR General Safety Certificate June 2020 (pdf 348KB)

 Safety Advisory Groups

 Safety Advisory Groups (SAGs), chaired by the council, provide the local authority with specialist advice on how it may effectively discharge its responsibilities in overseeing spectator safety at sports grounds.
 Representatives of the football club management team, other representatives from the Council and external agencies including the emergency services attend the Safety Advisory Group meetings, which are usually held in January and July each year.